Overview – Mana Pools NP

 Wildlife

 The park is home to most big safari animals.
 The endangered black rhino has become locally extinct, but most visitors will encounter at least one of the big cats.
-Buffalo and elephant are abundant, and large herds roam around the floodplains.
-The river teems with crocodile and hippo.
-Wild dog are resident in the area as well.
+Large herds of buffalo and elephant roam around the floodplains.
+The river teems with crocodiles and hippos.
+Wild dogs are resident in the area as well.

 Scenery